Testimonials for Graduate Diploma in Social Work

 |Ms Lim En Yin, Amanda (1st row from the back, 2nd from the left) and Ms Ranitha Govindasamy (2nd row from the back, 1st from the left) taking a group photo with fellow peers from the GDSW Class of 2018 at the GDSW Graduation Celebration on 31 Aug 2018.|

 About the Course

-The aim of the Graduate Diploma course in Social Work is to provide
+The Graduate Diploma in Social Work (GDSW) programme is for

 The objective is to train non-social work graduates to be competent social service professionals by providing professional knowledge and skills in:

 - Social work theory and practice;

 The maximum period of candidature is 24 months of full-time study or 36 months of part-time study from the commencement of the course.
 Leave of absence of up to one year will not be counted towards a candidate's maximum candidature.
 Subsequent period of leave will be considered as part of the candidature.